 These were my favorite Hungarian dishes, but the list wouldn’t be complete without mentioning some local drinks as well.

-Unicum, sadly, I didn’t love, but it is Hungary’s national drink and definitely bears mentioning.
+Unicum, sadly, I didn’t love it, but it is Hungary’s national drink and definitely bears mentioning.

 But I did love the Hungarian wines.